ALEEF02/Thesaurus-Portal/README.md

 ##### BATCH_REPETITIONS
 Number of times to display the batch in order before fetching a new batch of words
 ##### USE_VOICERSS
 Flag to tell the program whether to use Voice RSS as your pronunciation source.
-Has the benefit that it will *always* have a pronunciation for a word, no matter how strange that word is
+Has the benefit that it will *always* have a pronunciation for a word, no matter how strange that word is.